AriaSalvatrice/AriaModules/README.md

 To the top right of the module:

 - TODO:**Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a slot loads it, and changing the scale while a slot is active saves the scale to that slot.
 You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
 - TODO:**Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
-When plugged in, buttons can't be operated manually anymore.
+When plugged in, the buttons can't be operated manually anymore.

 To the right, below the **Scene slots**: